 What Happens After you Order a Guitar

-PLEASE NOTE: Due to a very high volume of orders, please allow up to 3-4 weeks to receive your guitar.
+Please allow up to 1-2 weeks to receive your guitar.
 Thank you for understanding.

 Every guitar we ship (including the ones listed on all other store's i.e. eBay, Amazon, Reverb, etc.) gets played by at least two different guitar techs/quality managers and sometimes even the owner himself!
 We've been shipping guitars worldwide for over 20 years.
 While we strive to be perfect we know that the shipping process can wreak havoc on a guitar.
 We do our best to make sure that at the time of shipment, your guitar plays great.
 We box it up like every guitar is going to the moon and while we can't guarantee perfection, we think we come pretty close.

 Here's our ordering, pre-shipment and shipping process.
 If you're an International customer, please add on additional shipping and delivery time.